nmnaughton/nmnaughton.github.io/about.md

 </figure>

-I am currently a postdoc in [Mattia Gazzola's lab](http:/mattia-lab.com)  at the University of Illinois at Urbana-Champaign.
+I am currently a postdoc in [Mattia Gazzola's lab](http:/mattia-lab.com){: target="_blank"}  at the University of Illinois at Urbana-Champaign.
 Before this I completed by my PhD in [Mechanical Engineering](https://mechse.illinois.edu/){: target="_blank"} at the University of Illinois.
 I am from the beautiful St. Paul, MN where I also completed my undergrad at the [University of Saint Thomas](https://stthomas.edu){: target="_blank"}.

 My postdoc research is on using Cosserat rod theory to model slender, 1-dimensional structures.
-In particular, I am working on the [CyberOctopus](https://cyberoctopus.csl.illinois.edu/) project where we are using these Cosserat rods to model the mechanics of octopus arms.
-The Gazzola lab has developed a numerical solver [Elastica](https://cosseratrods.org) which is used to perform this simulations.
+In particular, I am working on the [CyberOctopus](https://cyberoctopus.csl.illinois.edu/){: target="_blank"} project where we are using these Cosserat rods to model the mechanics of octopus arms.
+The Gazzola lab has developed a numerical solver [Elastica](https://cosseratrods.org){: target="_blank"} which is used to perform this simulations.

 My previous research during by PhD was on computational modeling of skeletal muscle.
 I am worked on predicting microstructural parameters of muscle using diffusion-weighted magnetic resonance imaging (dMRI) and on micro-mechanical modeling of how muscle microstructure affects mechanical properties of muscle.